bilenkonito/ArkanisOverlay/README.md

   — The project is open source, allowing anyone to contribute, suggest features, and report bugs.
   We welcome all contributions, whether big or small.
-  Check out the [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved and let us know you are up for the challenge by joining our [Discord server](https://join.arkanis.cc) or opening [a new discussion on GitHub](https://github.com/ArkanisCorporation/ArkanisOverlay/discussions/categories/ideas).
+  Check out the [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved and let us know you are up for the challenge by joining our [Discord server][arkanis-discord] or opening [a new discussion on GitHub](https://github.com/ArkanisCorporation/ArkanisOverlay/discussions/categories/ideas).

 ## 🖥️ Tech Stack